-PREreview currently has 1 full-time employee, its Director Dr. Daniela Saderi, and one part-time Project Manager, Katrina Murphy.
+PREreview currently has two employees, its Director Daniela Saderi, and a Program Manager, Arturo Garguño-Magaña.
 PREreview Leadership Team also includes Dr. Samantha Hindle and Dr. Monica Granados who receive a reimbursement and light compensation, respectively, for their invaluable contribution to PREreview's mission and programming.
-We also rely on the wise advice and support of four Advisory Committee members, including Georgia Bullen, Sarah Greaves, Kristen Ratan, and Dr. Lenny Teytelman who are not compensated for this position.
+We also rely on the wise advice and support of a growing Advisory Committee, which currently includes Sarah Greaves, Kristen Ratan, and Lenny Teytelman who are not compensated for this position.

 Daniela Saderi, Ph.D. – Co-Founder, Director